New Middlesbrough campus reveals its first ever Summer Show

 She was very pleased with her award win as it was “like what I have gone through has been acknowledged as a struggle, because it’s been a tough two years and four operations, and I had the option to stop but I didn’t want to.”

-Tim Leah-Adams Award – Technical Excellence in – Winner: Oliveia Bartlett, UAL Extended Diploma in Photography
+Tim Leah-Adams Award – Technical Creativity Award – Winner: Oliveia Bartlett, UAL Extended Diploma in Photography

 Oliveia’s nomination for the award noted that “Over the course of the programme she has excelled beyond what was expected of her and had success exhibiting in London and Middlesbrough (with more exhibitions in the pipeline) as well as receiving positive reviews for her self-published photobook series ‘Uninhabitable’.
 This included recognition from North America and partaking in artist interviews with the Biblioscapes Podcast as well as being invited to collaborate with other professional practitioners.”